riccardofeingold/cosmos-predict2.5/docs/post-training_cosmos_nemo_assets_lora.md

 # LoRA Post-training for Cosmos-NeMo-Assets

-This guide provides instructions on running LoRA (Low-Rank Adaptation) post-training with the Cosmos-Predict2.5 models for both Video2World and Text2World generation tasks.
+This guide provides instructions on running LoRA (Low-Rank Adaptation) post-training with the Cosmos-Predict2.5 models for Text2World, Image2World, and Video2World generation tasks.

 ## Table of Contents